-A. It shall be a breach of ethical standards for any employee, in the performance of his or her official duties, to participate directly or indirectly in any proceeding or application, request for ruling or other determination, claim or controversy, or other particular matter pertaining to any contract, or subcontract, and any solicitation or proposal thereof, in which to his or her knowledge:

-1. he or she or any member of his or her Immediate Family has a substantial financial interest; or

-2. a business or organization in which he or she or any member of his or her Immediate Family has a substantial financial interest as an officer, director, trustee, partner or employee, is a party; or

-3. any other person, business, or organization with whom he or she or a member of his or her Immediate Family is negotiating or has an agreement concerning prospective employment is a party.

-B. The determination of whether a substantial financial interest exists shall be based upon the criteria identified in Section VI.A.A.(2) of TBR Policy No. 1:02:03:10, Conflict of Interest.

-C. Direct or indirect participation shall include, but not be limited to, involvement through decision-making, approval, disapproval, recommendation, preparation of any part of a purchase request, influencing the content of any specification or purchase standard, rendering of advice, investigation, auditing or in any other advisory capacity.
+- A. It shall be a breach of ethical standards for any employee, in the performance of their official duties, to participate directly or indirectly in any proceeding or application, request for ruling or other determination, claim or controversy, or other particular matter pertaining to any contract, or subcontract, and any solicitation or proposal thereof, in which to their knowledge: - 1.
+They, or any member of their immediate family has a substantial financial interest; or - a business or organization in which they or any member of their immediate family has a substantial financial interest as an officer, director, trustee, partner or employee, is a party; or - 3. any other person, business, or organization with whom they or a member of their immediate family is negotiating or has an agreement concerning prospective employment is a party. - B. The determination of whether a substantial financial interest exists shall be based upon the criteria identified in Section VI.A.1.b.(2) of TBR Policy No. 1:02:03:10, Conflict of Interest. - C. Direct or indirect participation shall include, but not be limited to, involvement through decision-making, approval, disapproval, recommendation, preparation of any part of a purchase request, influencing the content of any specification or purchase standard, rendering of advice, investigation, auditing or in any other advisory capacity.